For the last two weeks, I’ve been trying Unisom SleepTabs – an antihistamine over the counter sleep aid that’s widely available in the United States.

-The downside is that the hangover effect seemed to increase as the week progressed.
+The downside is that the hangover effect increased as the week progressed.
 By the end of the week, it seemed noticeably worse than the first couple of nights.

-It would take a couple of hours to clear up completely.
+It would take a couple of hours to clear up completely in the morning.
 And although that’s still acceptable for me, it was concerning that the effect was building.

 The second week

-I traveled from the U.S. back to the U.K. on the second week to visit family and friends.
+I traveled from the U.S. back to the U.K. at the end of the first week to visit family and friends.

 Interestingly, I stayed one night in a house with cats, which I’m allergic to.
-I also spent a couple of nights in a friend’s house which is notoriously dusty, and I’m allergic to house dust mite.
+I also spent a couple of nights in a friend’s house which is notoriously dusty, and I’m allergic to house dust mite too!

 As for my sleep, the sedation was still there but did start to reduce in effectiveness I thought.
-Tolerance develops when using anti-histamines as a sleep aid, and this was exactly what was happening.
+Tolerance develops when using antihistamines for sleep, and this was exactly what was happening.

 More noticeable side effects

-Towards the end of the second week, the next day hangover was in full swing.
-I was waking up feeling quite groggy, and it would take a couple of hours, at least, for it to totally clear.
+Towards the end of the second week, the next day hangover was very obvious.
+I was waking up feeling quite groggy, and it would take a couple of hours or longer for it to totally clear.